anydotcrypto/docs.any.sender/docs/echoRecipe.md

-# Recipes

-## Echo contract
+# Echo contract recipe
-A recipe for calling the Echo contract.
 The Echo contract just echos whatever is sent to it in an event.

 ```ts
 // prerequisites